We're here to help

 According to those stats, small businesses (including micro-businesses) make up 99.2% of all UK businesses.

 Throw sole traders (AKA ‘non-employing businesses’) into the mix and things get even more interesting.
-As there are over four million sole traders in the UK, This puts the total number of micro-businesses at 5.2 million.
+As there are over four million sole traders in the UK, this puts the total number of micro-businesses at 5.2 million.

 Per worker, this works out to an average turnover of £162,751.
 Or £228,000 for those working in London.